-The freedom pass allows free travel in London for qualifying disabled people.
-A freedom pass is also available to those who have reached state pension age.
+The Disabled persons Freedom Pass allows free travel in London and free bus travel nationally for qualifying disabled people.
+Different freedom passes are also available to those who have reached state pension age.

 - are blind or partially sighted